TimothyEBaldwin/RISC_OS_Linux_Source/castle/RiscOS/Utilities/Autobuild/ABRelease/Resources/Generic/ZeroPain/ReadMe.txt

 specify a different location for the file by editing the file !Boot.Choices.
 Boot.PreDesk.!!ZeroPain.!Run.

-Note that there is no need to uninstall ZeroPain before running a ROM which does not use zero page relocation.
-The module will refuse to start on such a machine, and the provided loader in the skeleton !Boot will swallow the error so that it does not affect the startup of your machine.

-Also note that the module contains a built-in kill switch - it will refuse to run on RISC OS 5.24 or later.
-The module is intended to be a temporary aid to be used while we transition the OS to having zero page relocation enabled by default - it is not intended to be a long-term compatibility solution for running old or unmaintained software.
+The module is intended to be a temporary aid to be used until the dummy compatibility page of RAM at address zero is removed - it is not intended to be a long-term compatibility solution for running old or unmaintained software.

 Use